 A well-groomed pair of brows is so essential for creating balance and harmony of the face, but also for accentuating your eyes.
 Check out our guide to find the right brow shape to suit your face shape here.

 Top Tip: Instead of bringing the tale of your brow downwards at the end, elongate it so that the tip flares out towards your ears, which will help to lift the brow for a more youthful appearance.

 8. Conceal dark circles

 Bright eyes not only make your eyes look more awake, but they also open up your eyes.
 Choose a shade of concealer a shade or two lighter, or if you have dark circles, use a peach-toned concealer, which will cancel out purple undertones.
 Baking under your eyes will also add brightness and help to keep your eyeliner from smudging throughout the day.
 Just apply a thick coat of translucent powder underneath your eye area after concealer, and let it sit for three to five minutes.
 Afterward, dust it off using a clean, fluffy brush.

 9. Wing it

-Winged cat liner can also help create the illusion of bigger eyes.
-If you have small eyes, it’s better to avoid heavy eyeliner on your upper lid, as this can make it look smaller.
+Winged eyeliner can also help create the illusion of bigger eyes.
+If you have smaller eyes it’s better to avoid heavy eyeliner on your upper lid, as this can make it look smaller.
 Instead, you can draw a very thin line above your lashes, tapering the eyeliner outwards from the last third of your lashes to create a subtle flick.
 Check out our guide to drawing the sexiest wing to suit your eye shape here.

 If you’re thinking about getting eyelash extensions, check out everything you need to know before you book your appointment here.